Aira, brownie servant girl, rallies against the evil kraken's attempts to break her spirit

 ‘You don’t need to.
 I already have King Mazgrim’s support.’

 Krysila considered Aira’s words.
-Though Aira had not realised it, she had saved Boroden’s life for Krysila felt reluctant to kill him as she would have preferred to.
+Though Aira had not realised it, she had saved Boroden’s life.
+Krysila now felt reluctant to kill him as she would have preferred to.
 Mazgrim had also begged her to stay her hand saying that the brownie clan would be outraged by his son’s death.

 ‘But Boroden is unfit to rule.
 His health shall soon be broken.
 You brownies must obey Mazgrim as regent in Boroden’s stead.
 Besides, I’m sure father and son will soon come to agree.’
 Krysila gave a sickening smile.
 Coming around behind Aira, Krysila grabbed her arms, though she remained stiff and resisting.
 Aira saw that Vortimus and several of Leanan’s knights waited to accompany them.